polymathrobotics/sygnal/mvec/mvec_lib/README.md

 # MVEC Relay Control Library

-A comprehensive C++ library for controlling and monitoring MVEC (Multi-Vehicular Electronic Controller) devices over J1939 CAN bus.
+A comprehensive C++ library for controlling and monitoring MVEC (multiplexed Vehicle Electrical Center) devices over J1939 CAN bus.
 This library provides both synchronous and asynchronous interfaces for relay control, status monitoring, and device management.

 ## Core Components